 - 1.1.
 This policy explains the Fund's policies and procedures in the treatment of employers including the admission and exit of employers in the Hampshire Pension Fund.
 Hampshire Pension Fund is administered by Hampshire County Council. - 1.2.
 The purpose of this policy is to ensure that, as the Administering Authority of the Hampshire Pension Fund, we will minimise the risk that any employer places on the Fund before agreeing to admit any new employers to the Fund.
 It is also intended to provide clarity on the decisions made by the Fund and provide consistency in the way types of employers are dealt with. - 1.3.
 This policy should be read in conjunction with the Fund's Funding Strategy Statement (FSS). - 1.4.
 The policy will be reviewed from time to time and at least every three years in line with the FSS.
-It will also be reviewed following changes in the regulations relating to employers in the Fund. - 1.5.
+It will also be reviewed following changes in the regulations relating to employers in the Fund.
+Changes have been made regarding the Academies Group, in particular relating to contractors, following the Department for Education policy paper of 17 May 2023. - 1.5.
 It should be noted that this statement is not exhaustive and individual circumstances may be taken into consideration where appropriate. - 1.6.
 Where the information relates to a particular type of employer, this will be explained.
 If no type of employer is indicated the information relates to all employers in the Fund.